Murray918/wdi-10-lessons/unit_1/w01d01/instructor_notes/afternoon_lesson.md

 FIGURE IT OUT

 * Write a _for loop_ that counts _backwards_ from 1000 to 1, using the postfix operator `i--`.
+* Write a _for loop_ that counts even numbers only _backwards_ from 1000 to 0, using a compound assignment operator.

 <br>
 <hr>